 My Approach to Helping

 ...is meeting you exactly where you are.
-I understanding starting this journey can spark many emotions, self-doubt, or even hesitation.
-So meeting a therapist might seem difficult, and possibly you might want to avoid therapy.
+I understand starting this journey can spark many emotions, self-doubt, or even hesitation.
+So meeting a therapist might seem difficult, and you might possibly want to avoid therapy.
 But it's important for me to escort you through the discomfort and help guide you to a point where therapy is rewarding and beneficial.
 Whether this is your case or not, I believe it's important to enter this therapeutic alliance driven by your understanding of events that happened in your life and focus on what you want to achieve.
-By you being the center and focal point of treatment, you will lead to a strong foundation for change and the outcome that you desire.
+By you being the center and focal point of treatment, you will be lead to a strong foundation for change and the outcome that you desire.

 What I Love about Being a Psychotherapist

 I enjoy being a therapist because I meet so many individuals and families that just want a better life.
 I am able to see their need for help, the various phases of growth, and the end result of their hard work.
 Sometimes by no fault of their own, individuals are faced with very difficult circumstances.
 Yet time after time, I am able to see motivation, perseverance, and resiliency that they did not know they had to push through their situations.
 I get to be a cheerleader and encourage that individual or family to be what they ultimately desire in life.